-Taking this medicine with other drugs that make you light-headed can worsen this effect.
-Ask your doctor before taking chlorthalidone with a cold or allergy medicine, sleeping pill, narcotic pain medicine, muscle relaxer, or medicine for anxiety, depression, or seizures.
+Taking Thalitone with other drugs that make you light-headed can worsen this effect.
+Ask your doctor before taking Thalitone with a cold or allergy medicine, sleeping pill, narcotic pain medicine, muscle relaxer, or medicine for anxiety, depression, or seizures.

 Tell your doctor about all your current medicines and any you start or stop using, especially:

 This list is not complete.
 Other drugs may interact with chlorthalidone, including prescription and over-the-counter medicines, vitamins, and herbal products.
 Not all possible interactions are listed in this medication guide.